AdobeDocs/journeys.en/help/using/building-journeys/jump.md

 ## Lifecycle

-Let's say you have added a jump in a journey A to a journey B. Journey A is the **origin journey** and joourney B, the **target journey**.
+Let's say you have added a jump in a journey A to a journey B. Journey A is the **origin journey** and journey B, the **target journey**.
 Here are the different steps of the execution process:

 **Journey A** is triggered from an external event: